-That's why lesbians have taken dating apps by storm and used them to meet people in their area that maybe they don't know, or want to know.
+That’s why lesbians have taken dating apps and services by storm and used them to meet people in their area that maybe they don’t know, or want to know.

 It’s one of the more popular dating apps for lesbians to meet one another and is a great one because it was created to keep queer women in mind specifically.
 It’s a non-discriminating app where non-binary as well as cisgender queers can go to find a safe space and an opportunity to meet others in their community.